 While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
 Using a combination of study strategies, tactics and tips, our tutoring experts in the St. Louis region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
-This is the reason our study skills tutors in the St. Louis region consider the bigger picture.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+That’s why our study skills tutors in the St. Louis region focus on the larger picture.
 We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
-That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.
+This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.